Dates/Times - - All webinars are on Wednesdays at 11:00am Eastern, unless otherwise noted

 Our webinars vary from 30 minutes to one hour.
 After each webinar, Peter Enrico and Scott Chapman will be available for a post-webinar Q and A.

-The following webinar was presented in conjunction with SHARE.
+The following webinar was presented in conjunction with TechChannel

-Overseeing z/OS Performance Management with Your Outsourcer .....
-June 25th .....
+z/OS I/O Performance: Do You Have a Problem? .....
+October 15th .....
 Sign up has ended.
 Please see Our Presentations page if you would like to download a copy of the presentation slides

 Previous Sessions